Edge-Web-Apps/laravel-utm-parameter/README.md

 ### Middleware Configuration

 Once the package is installed, you need to add the UtmParameters middleware to your Laravel application.
 Open the `bootstrap/app.php` file and append the `UtmParameters::class` inside the web-group.
-Also, take a look at how to set an [alias for the middleware](https://github.com/toni-suarez/laravel-utm-parameter/wiki/Installation-Guide#step-3-alias-configuration-optional).

 ```php
 # Laravel 11